wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

     if the cursor is inside a cell.
 It is worth trying to use both undo options in order to see if an old value can still be accessed.
-*   If you still have a way to find out what label Maxima has assigned to the cell just type in the cell’s label and its contents will reappear.
+*   If you still have a way to find out what label Maxima has assigned to the cell just type in the cellâs label and its contents will reappear.
-*   If you don’t: Don’t panic.
-In the “View” menu there is a way to show a history pane that shows all Maxima commands that have been issued recently.
+*   If you donât: Donât panic.
+In the âViewâ menu there is a way to show a history pane that shows all Maxima commands that have been issued recently.
 *   If nothing else helps Maxima contains a replay feature:

     %i1 playback();

-## wxMaxima starts up with the message “Maxima process Terminated.”
+## wxMaxima starts up with the message âMaxima process Terminated.â

-One possible reason is that Maxima cannot be found in the location that is set in the “Maxima” tab of wxMaxima’s configuration dialog and therefore won’t run at all.
+One possible reason is that Maxima cannot be found in the location that is set in the âMaximaâ tab of wxMaximaâs configuration dialog and therefore wonât run at all.
 Setting the path to a working Maxima binary should fix this problem.

 ## Maxima is forever calculating and not responding to input

-It is theoretically possible that wxMaxima doesn’t realize that Maxima has finished calculating and therefore never gets informed it can send new data to Maxima.
-If this is the case “Trigger evaluation” might resynchronize the two programs.
+It is theoretically possible that wxMaxima doesnât realize that Maxima has finished calculating and therefore never gets informed it can send new data to Maxima.
+If this is the case âTrigger evaluationâ might resynchronize the two programs.

-## File I/O from Maxima doesn’t work on Windows
+## File I/O from Maxima doesnât work on Windows

 On Windows, file I/O is not relative to the directory of the current file by default.
 If you store the Maxima file on the drive on which wxMaxima is